- Effective January 1, 2001

 Section 5.
 Meetings

 Annual meetings of the Council shall be held at a place and date approved by the Council.
-With 90 days notice, special meetings of the Council may be called by the President or at the request of four or more members.
+With 90 days’ notice, special meetings of the Council may be called by the President or at the request of four or more members.
+Both annual meetings and special meetings of the Council may be held via teleconference or video conference provided all persons can hear each other and the means exist to attribute member votes.
+Council votes may also be conducted via email provided that all members give written consent to action without a meeting and that any question so decided shall have been transmitted in writing prior to the vote to every member of the Council in the same wording.
+Unless otherwise required by these Bylaws, the Articles of Incorporation, or by law, an affirmative vote of a majority of all of the members of the Council shall be necessary for action by mail vote.
 Each member is entitled to one vote on each matter submitted to a vote at any meeting, but no member with dues in arrears for a period of six months shall be entitled to vote.
 Fifty percent of the current CAETS membership, with accepted representation present, shall constitute a quorum.

 Section 6.
 Resignation and Removal of Members